This ‘Game Of Thrones’ Spoiler Was In Plain Sight For The Past Year

 Turner now can proudly show off her ink without fear of spoiling the ending.

-She revealed in an interview with The Sunday Times Magazine, about how she felt about the show’s ending and what she felt the subsequent fan reaction would be.
+She revealed in an interview with The Sunday Times Magazine how she felt about the show’s ending and what she felt the subsequent fan reaction would be.

-If you have not already watched the final episode of GoT, read no further, spoiler alerts ahead.
+Spoiler alert: If you have not already watched the final episode of GoT, read no further.

 It appears that Turner played a naughty trick on fans, as the Stark pack did survive the series finale.
 Turner’s character ultimately ruled the North as an independent state.
 Turner noted to The Sunday Times she felt the ending was “great” and “satisfying.”
 She also noted that she thought “a lot of people will be upset too.”

-Also in the finale, it was revealed that Bran Stark would become the king of the Six Kingdoms, Arya Stark left to find new adventures, and Jon Snow became a member of the Night’s Watch, North of the Wall, as a leader of the Wildlings.
+Also in the finale, it was revealed that Bran Stark became the king of the six kingdoms, Arya Stark left to find new adventures, and Jon Snow became a member of the Night’s Watch, North of the Wall, as a leader of the Wildlings.

-Turner revealed in the Times article that being thrust into the spotlight at such a young age made her “mentally unwell” and that it was Jonas who saved her from the anguish she was feeling.
-He too understood the trappings of fame as a teenager, having starred as the frontman of his family band The Jonas Brothers at a young age, parlaying his music success into two Disney Channel movies Camp Rock and Camp Rock 2: The Final Jam as well as the family’s own television series Jonas.
+Turner revealed in The Times article that being thrust into the spotlight at such a young age made her “mentally unwell” and that it was Jonas who saved her from the anguish she was feeling.
+He, too, understood the trappings of fame as a teenager, having starred as the frontman of his family band The Jonas Brothers at a young age and parlaying his music success into two Disney Channel movies Camp Rock and Camp Rock 2: The Final Jam as well as the family’s own television series Jonas.

 “He was, like, ‘I can’t be with you until you love yourself, I can’t see you love me more than you love yourself,'” Turner said in the interview.
 “That was something, him doing that.
 I think he kind of saved my life, in a way.”